briantan050/TELUS_IoT_Getting_Started/README.md

 #### mbed_settings.py

 In this file we need to update the `GCC_ARM_PATH` value to the location where you extracted the “GNU ARM Embedded Toolchain”.
-In my case I changed the line from `/usr/local/gcc-arm-none-eabi-7-2018-q2-update/bin/` to `/Users/garett/Documents/dev/telus/iot_hack/gcc-arm-none-eabi-8-2018-q4-major/bin/`:
+In my case I changed the line from `/usr/local/gcc-arm-none-eabi-7-2018-q2-update/bin/` to:
+`/Users/garett/Documents/dev/telus/iot_hack/gcc-arm-none-eabi-8-2018-q4-major/bin/`

 ![alt text](images/mbed_settings.py_config.png)